Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 Local Storage
 =====

+.. dropdown:: About
     :bdg-primary:`Local storage` includes the storage on any local devices such the :bdg-primary:`C:/` drive in your DCCN-issued PC or your personal laptop, as well as the :bdg-primary:`D:/` drive in lab computers.

 .. dropdown:: Advantages